EQMacEmu/Server/.devcontainer/README.md

 3. Wait for the container to build and start.
 VSCode will auto-prompt to view container logs in terminal.
 4. Once complete, select New-Terminal (Ctr-Shift-\`) which will open a shell within the container.
 You know you're in the container if the prompt looks like... `vscode -> /src`

+#

 ### Setup 2: Building
 1. Execute `make cmake` to configure the environment
 2. Execute `make build` to build - may take a little bit.
 3. Verify your `build/bin` folder within VSCode or `/src/build/bin` within the terminal for binaries (zone, world, queryserv, etc.)

+#

 ### Setup 3: Inject the Database
 1. Execute `make inject-mariadb` to DROP and CREATE the database and source the latest backup, with a few extra sql files to facilitate local dev.

 	* - A sql file is executed to enable auto-creation of accounts at the login server.

+#

 ### Setup 4: Clone Quests and Maps
 1. Execute `make quests` and `make maps` to clone the repos or pull latest if they exist.

+#

 ### Setup 5: Prep the environment
 1. Execute `make prep` which will create a runtime location in `/src/.devcontainer/bin`.
 This will copy static config files and symlink binaries.
 Cleaning the project's build dir will not require re-running above steps.
-If you do modify values in `/src/.devcontainer/eqemu_config.json` then you need to rerun this command.
+If you do modify values in `/src/.devcontainer/eqemu_config.json` or `login.ini` then you need to rerun this command.

+#

 ### Setup 6: Start the server
-1. Execute `make start` to launch the server stack
+1. Execute `make start` to launch the server stack.
+Use `make stop` to kill all processes

+#

 ### Setup 7: Log in and set yourself GM
 1. Be sure your EQ client's eqhosts.txt file matches `/src/.devcontainer/base/login.ini` which defaults to `"127.0.0.1:6000"`.
 2. Enter in any username/password (twice) to auto-create an account and login.
 3. To set your account as a GM, execute `make gm-accountname`.
 You can do it prior to logging in.

+#

 ### Setup 8: Connect to Database
 1. Use preferred SQL client to connect to the database based on parameters in `/src/.devcontainer/eqemu_config.json`
 2. You may also connect within the dev container terminal via `mysql -h127.0.0.1`

+#

 ### Debugging
 You can optionally debug by attaching via gdb to the running processes.
 This is only recommended if you are familiar with gdb and debugging in general.